dbigham/TQQQ/EXPERIMENTS.md

 thresholds, and rate taper specifically for Alphabet (GOOGL) while simulating a 2x leveraged sleeve (matching products such as GGLL).
 The focused search lifts GOOGL’s simulated CAGR to roughly **65.9%** with a 2x sleeve, compared with ~42% for the unmodified A1g parameters at the same leverage.
+The configuration can be reproduced with `python optimize_leveraged_symbol.py --symbol GOOGL --leverage 2.0`.

 - **CAGR**: ~65.9% on GOOGL with 2x leverage (through 2025‑09‑19)

+## TESLA2x – Tesla 2x Baseline Optimiser
+Runs the generalised leveraged optimiser against Tesla (TSLA) and a 2x sleeve to better match geared products like TSLL.
+Tesla’s momentum characteristics differ markedly from the Nasdaq baseline, so the optimiser leans into deeper temperature discounts while keeping a higher minimum allocation when the market heats up.
+Invoke it with `python optimize_leveraged_symbol.py --symbol TSLA --leverage 2.0`.

+- **CAGR**: ~91.9% on TSLA with 2x leverage (through 2025‑09‑19)

 ## A2 – Cold Leverage Boost
 Adds a "cold leverage" rule that increases TQQQ exposure by 20% (capped at 120%) when